nixworks/public/README.md

 ##### Belgium-Netherlands relations
 ### [A judge in Amsterdam delays the extradition of the man suspected of a lethal stabbing on the Bruges Market Square, citing concerns over the living conditions in Belgian jails. ](/news/2018/02/8/a-judge-in-amsterdam-delays-the-extradition-of-the-man-suspected-of-a-lethal-stabbing-on-the-bruges-market-square-citing-concerns-over-the.md)
-_Context: concerns, Amsterdam, Belgium-Netherlands relations, Bruges, Market Square_
+_Context: Belgium-Netherlands relations, Market Square, Bruges, Amsterdam, concerns_

 ##### United States-Guatemala relations
 ### [U.S. President Donald Trump meets with Guatemalan President Jimmy Morales.
 Trump thanks Morales for having supported the decision of the United States to recognize Jerusalem as Israel's capital.
 They discuss various issues about the crisis in Venezuela, drug trafficking and the UN anti-corruption commission. ](/news/2018/02/8/u-s-president-donald-trump-meets-with-guatemalan-president-jimmy-morales-trump-thanks-morales-for-having-supported-the-decision-of-the-uni.md)